dlt-hub/dlt/docs/website/blog/2024-04-11-second-data-setup.md

 ## What I wish I knew

-Each "disaster recovery" project was more than just a technical reboot; it was a testament to the team's adaptability, the foresight in planning for scalability, and, importantly, the humility to recognize and rectify mistakes.
+Each "disaster recovery" project was more than just a technical reboot; it was a test to the team's adaptability and to their the humility to recognize and rectify mistakes.
-"What I Wish I Knew Then" is about the understanding that building a data infrastructure is as much about building a culture of continuous learning and improvement as it is about the code and systems themselves.
+What I wish I knew is that building a data infrastructure is as much about building a culture of continuous learning and improvement as it is about the code and systems themselves, and that they need to be fixed together - otherwise, one will break the other.

 ### Want to discuss?